nextgis/docs_ngweb/source/admin_tasks.rst

 Address search
 ~~~~~~~~~~~~~~

-* "Enable" - the search results on the web map will include not only the attribute data but also the address base if there are matches
+* "Enable" - the search results on the Web Map will include not only the attribute data but also the address base if there are matches
-* "Limit by web map initial extent" - the search will be performed within the extent set in the web map settings
+* "Limit by Web Map initial extent" - the search will be performed within the extent set in the Web Map settings

 .. figure:: _static/admin_webmap_search_bar_eng.png
    :name: admin_webmap_search_bar
    :align: center
    :width: 10cm

-   Web map search
+   Web Map search

 .. _ngw_CSS: